What is Optimistic Re-Framing

 This is the CRITICAL step that very few people talk about and yet it is 100% necessary.

-If for example you are not feeling attractive then reach for a thought referring to something that you do find attractive in your appearance.
-Perhaps you like your lips or your ears or your arms etc… Once you are focusing on those things that ARE attractive to you, you will then have room for improved thoughts of “I have many attractive qualities” etc… eventually ending up with new beliefs such as “I AM attractive to some people.” to “I AM attractive to many people.” finally ending up with “I AM attractive … both inside and out!”
+If for example you are not feeling attractive, then reach for a thought referring to something that you do find attractive in your appearance.
+Perhaps you like your lips or your ears or your arms etc… Once you are focusing on those things that ARE attractive to you, you will then have room for improved thoughts of “I have many attractive qualities” etc… Eventually you will end up with new beliefs such as “I AM attractive to some people” to “I AM attractive to many people” finally ending up with “I AM attractive … both inside and out!”